APorkolab/Miserere-Mei/README.md

 # Miserere Mei - The Precarious Trails to the Library of Preachers v0.8
 A retro, Hungarian adventure game.
 Written, programmed by Dr. Porkoláb Ádám.
-The game can be further developed with the author's permission but the sotfware may not be sold.
+The game can be further developed with the author's permission but the software may not be sold.

 ## History of the game